Are you looking for STEM gift ideas? We’ve been lucky enough to test some brilliant products over the last few years. Here are some of our favourites.

 Microscope and Camera Kit

 Some gifts are timeless, and a microscope is one, although this premium version is much easier to use than my childhood microscope.
-It comes with a digital camera eyepiece making it very easy to use and means you can save and share images easily!
+It comes with a digital camera eyepiece, making it very easy to use, and it means you can save and share images easily!

 Read my full microscopes review here.